Calebnathan/Auto_Saver/README.md

 - 💰 **Expense Tracking** - Add, view, and organize expenses by category
 - 📂 **Category Management** - Create custom categories to organize your spending
 - 📊 **Expense Grouping** - Expenses automatically grouped by category with expandable/collapsible views
+- 📈 **Spending Insights** - MPAndroidChart-driven graphs with 7/30/90 day presets, configurable metrics, and a shareable full-screen view
 - 💳 **Spending Summary** - View total spent and expense count at a glance
 - 👤 **User Profile** - Manage your account information
 - 🎨 **Material Design 3** - Modern, beautiful interface